 This is Sacha.
-He’s four years old and a bit of a character.
+He’s five years old and a bit of a character.
 He loves to laugh and to make others laugh too, drawing people into play with his infectious giggle.
-He likes to sing and read, and is a great swimmer, splashing around in a pool with a confidence and coordination beyond his years.
+He likes to sing, play music and read, and is a great swimmer, splashing around in a pool with a confidence and coordination beyond his years.

 But when he has been able to access the right sorts of professional help, Sacha has made remarkable progress.
 On the basis of crowdfunding by his parents and some dedicated supporters, Sacha received targeted therapeutic interventions from the likes of the NAPA Center, which first helped him to become mobile and able to explore the world; MAES Therapy, which worked on stimulating cognition and problem-solving; the Floortime Center, which helped Sacha to develop more complex social interactions.
 Time and again, professionals working with Sacha have been surprised at the extent to which the right therapy can improve what might otherwise be a quite bleak prognosis.